tpbnick/docs/docs/py-functions.md

 describe_pet('hamster', 'harry')
 describe_pet('dog', 'willie')
 ```
 The only change above was to line 7.
-In the second function call, we pass `describe_pet()` the arguments `'dog'` and `'willie'`.
-As with the previous set of arguments we used, Python matches `'dog'` with the parameter `animal_type` and `'willie'` with the parameter `pet_name`.
+In the second function call, we pass `describe_pet()` the arguments `#!py 'dog'` and `#!py 'willie'`.
+As with the previous set of arguments we used, Python matches `#!py 'dog'` with the parameter `animal_type` and `#!py 'willie'` with the parameter `pet_name`.
 As before, the function does its job, but this time it also prints the values for a Dog named Willie:
 ```
 I have a hamster.
 My hamster's name is Harry.